 Pointing a gun at someone – is it a crime?

 Any responsible gun owner knows that the first rule of firearm safety is to keep the muzzle pointed in a safe direction, where an accidental discharge won’t hurt anybody.
 Gun owners should never point at anything they don’t intend to shoot, even if their firearm is unloaded.
+If you are unsure of the law, you may be wondering, “Is it illegal to point a gun at someone in North Carolina?”

 Yet some gun owners recklessly aim at other people.
 It could be for a joke, or to threaten the other person.
 Either way, pointing a gun at a person is an assault offense in North Carolina and can lead to penalties.